Derandomizing Isolation In Catalytic Logspace: Search to Decision

 \item Recompute (\cref{alg:recomp}): Suppose we are recomputing $\tau_i=W_i$ such that $W_i$ is not min-isolating, given $\tau_i'=(i_0,W_i^{i_0})$.
 Let $\bmW_i'$ and $\bmW_i''$ be same as $\bmW_i$ everywhere except $i_0$ and $W_i'(i_0)=m^3$, $W_i''(i_0)=0$.
 Since, $W_i$ is not min-isolating and $i_0$ is a threshold element, we know that $W_i^{min}=W_i'^{min}$ which we can compute using the $\decision$ oracle.
 Moreover $W_i''^{min}$ can also be computed.
 By the above claim, we can set $W_i({i_0})=W_i'^{min}-W_i''^{min}$, and reset $\tau_i$ to $(W_i(1),\ldots,W_i(m))$. \end{enumerate}

 Clearly, the procedure described above is in $\CL$, and the catalytic tape contents are always restored to its initial configuration. \end{proof}

 \begin{remark} We can show a similar $\CL$-computable Turing reduction for decision problems that are already weighted, the instance $x$ comes with an input weight function $W_{input}$ that is polynomially bounded in $|x|$.
 In order to adapt the above proof it suffices to modify the weight functions (which will isolate a minimum weight solution) as follows: At step $i$, we consider weight $W_{input}\cdot m^{10}+W_i$ where $W_i$ is the Catalytic weight.
+Further, in the proof, we define a weight assignment $W'$ that agrees everywhere except a threshold element $e$ where $W'(e)=m^3$ (during the Recompute procedure, \cref{alg:recomp}).
+In the case where we are already given the input weights $W_{input}$ bounded by $m^c$, we replace $W'(e)=m^{c+20}$ (i.e. some large enough polynomially bounded value).
 The rest of the proof remains the same.

 \end{remark}